 FAQs on Financial Aid

-A. The Duke MPP Program recognizes and provides application fee waivers for Pickering, PPIA, and IIPP Fellows.
-Prior to submitting your application, please email us with your fee waiver request and the required written documentation of your Pickering, PPIA, or IIPP participation.
+The Duke MPP Program recognizes and provides application fee waivers for Pickering and Rangel Fellows, PPIA Fellows, and Truman Scholars.
+Prior to submitting your application, please email us with your fee waiver request and the required written documentation of your Pickering, Rangel, PPIA, or Truman Scholar award.
 We then can help waive your fee.
 Please also include your fellowship documentation in your application.
 Contact MPP admissions

 Duke University participates in the national consortium of graduate programs that recruit and support returned Peace Corps Volunteers (RPCVs) who wish to pursue advanced degrees.

 All students have an ongoing obligation to notify the Duke MPP Program Office upon receipt of external funding, scholarships, and grants obtained independently.
 The Duke MPP Program reserves the right to amend financial aid awards if a student receives external funding, applies to become a dual degree student, or fails to maintain satisfactory academic performance (at least a 3.0 cumulative grade point average).